UBC-MDS/fixml/report/final_report/final_report.md

 #### 1. Code Coverage

 Code coverage is a measure of the proportion of source code of a program executed when a particular test suite is run.
 It is widely used in software development domain as one of the measurements.
 It quantifies the test quality and is scalable given the short process time.
-However, it cannot provide the reasons and in which ML areas that the test suites fail under the context of ML system development.
+However, it cannot provide the reasons and in which ML areas that the test suites fall short under the context of ML system development.

 #### 2. Manual Evaluation